-For Instructional Staff (including Teaching Fellows), base compensation for the first academic year increment of each two year agreement shall be stated with certainty in the employment contract before the person begins providing services for the first academic year increment, generally by July 30.
-Base compensation for the second academic year increment shall be determined in accordance with the policies and procedures below and shall be ascertained and stated in writing before the person begins providing services for such second academic year increment, generally by July 30.
+For Instructional Staff (including Teaching Fellows), base compensation for the first academic year increment of each two year agreement shall be stated with certainty in the employment contract before the person begins providing services for the first academic year increment, generally by June 30.
+Base compensation for the second academic year increment shall be determined in accordance with the policies and procedures below and shall be ascertained and stated in writing before the person begins providing services for such second academic year increment, generally by June 30.

-For Early Instructional Staff who surpass two years of independent classroom teaching experience during a contract period, their base compensation for the next academic year shall be an amount set by the Chief Executive Officer in writing in advance of the second academic year increment, provided the person is not on a performance improvement plan during the final evaluation period.
+For Early Instructional Staff who surpass two years of independent classroom teaching experience during a contract period, their base compensation for the next academic year shall be \$41,000 or such other amount as the Chief Executive Officer shall determine in writing in advance\ of the second academic year increment, provided the person is not on a performance improvement plan during the final evaluation period.

 For 12-month Administrative and Operational Staff, base compensation beginning with the staff member's hiring shall be stated with certainty in the engagement letter before the person begins working at the School.
-Compensation for services for years beginning each subsequent July 1st shall be determined in accordance with the policies and procedures set forth below and shall be stated with specificity in writing before July 30 of each subsequent year (which is and will be before the person begins providing services for the subsequent year).
+Compensation for services for years beginning each subsequent July 1st shall be determined in accordance with the policies and procedures set forth below and shall be stated with specificity in writing before June 30 of each subsequent year (which is and will be before the person begins providing services for the subsequent year).

-Merit Compensation Increases:
+Compensation Increases:

-Compensation for the second academic year of a two-year contract for Instructional Staff or years beginning on or about the subsequent August 1st for Administrative Staff shall be determined by the following:
+Compensation for the second academic year of a two-year contract for Instructional Staff shall be determined by the following: